 Having a challenge with your animal?

 First, we hope we can find a way to keep you and your cat together.
 The number of animals needing help is overwhelming–the worst it has been in over a decade.
 Please visit our resource page for pet owners to find information on common challenges like allergies, litterbox challenges, and affording your pet.
-Also consider talking with your veterinarian, cat behaviorist, or using Dane County Humane Society’s consulting services.
+Also consider talking with your veterinarian or a cat behaviorist.

 Advocating for your pet